Hundreds of stir-crazy families flock to reopened Dubuque river museum

 Masked employees welcomed hundreds of visitors eager to get out of the house for the Memorial Day weekend.

-Kristen Leffler, volunteer and intern coordinator at the river museum, on Sunday said the museum saw about 400 people a day Friday and Saturday.
+Kristen Leffler, volunteer and intern coordinator at the river museum, on Sunday said the museum saw about 400 people per day Friday and Saturday.

 “I think it’s safe to say all of us, animals included, have really, really missed the vibrancy around here that our community brings when they come to visit,” Leffler said.